ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

+In our experiments, we primarily employed GPT-4 \citep{openai2023GPT4} as the query model for ActiveLLM, as it achieved top results at the time the main experiments were conducted.
+However, in Section \ref{sec:main_experiments} we also experiment with other LLMs: o1 \citep{OpenAI2024o1}, GPT-4o, GPT-3.5 \citep{brown2020GPT3}, Llama 3 70B, Gemini-Ultra 1.0 \citep{google2023Gemini}, Mistral Large, and Mixtral 8x7B \citep{jiang2024Mixtral} (ActiveLLM is renamed according to the used LLM - e.g. GPT-4: ActiveGPT4).
+To underscore the practicality of our method, we utilize chat versions of the LLMs to simulate realistic interactions within chat environments (further details in Appendix \ref{sec:llm_details}).

-As a successor model for the selected instances, we chose BERT \citep{devlin2019BERT}.
-While foundational works such as from \citet{devlin2019BERT} typically train BERT-like models for only 3-5 epochs, other studies \citep{gao2021MakingPreTrainedLanguageModels, mosbach2021StabilityFineTuning} suggest that higher epoch counts are necessary for stable and optimal performance in low-data regimes.
+As a successor model for the selected instances of ActiveLLM, we chose BERT \citep{devlin2019BERT} and RoBERTa \citep{Liu2019RoBERTa}.
+While foundational works such as from \citet{devlin2019BERT} typically train BERT-like models for only 3-5 epochs, other studies \citep{gao2021MakingPretrainedLanguage, mosbach2021StabilityFineTuning} suggest that higher epoch counts are necessary for stable and optimal performance in low-data regimes.
 Consequently, we have opted for 25 epochs for our experiments.
 Otherwise, we adhere to the default Huggingface transformer parameters, with a learning rate of 1e-3, a weight decay of 0.01, and a dropout probability of 0.1.
-For conventional active learning methods, we construct a model-matching scenario where the query model and the successor model are the same.

-To underscore the practicality of our method, we employ chat versions of the LLMs to simulate realistic user interaction scenarios within a chat environment.
+\revisedNEW{ For comparison, we include in each experiment a random sampling baseline where the first instances from a shuffled dataset are selected.
+In addition, we compare ActiveLLM with the most commonly used AL strategies for transformers identified in our literature overview (see Table~\ref{tab:overview}): LC, BALD, EKM, and PE.
+The strategies are implemented in a model-matching scenario (i.e., training the same query and successor model), can query the entire dataset of each task, and select 5 instances until the selection of 32 is reached.
+ActiveLLM, on the other hand, is implemented in a model-mismatch scenario, can only query a subset of the full training set, and selects the 32 instances in one query (unless otherwise specified).
+To implement the common AL strategies, we use the small-text library \citep{schroeder2023smalltext}, which provides a unified framework for pool-based AL with support for transformer-based models. }